markstringer-dti/markstringer-dti.github.io/dti.md

 Sometimes, when you put working software in the hands of users you get a response that you weren't expecting.
 "What the hell is this?
 This makes no sense at all."

-This may not be pleasant, but when that happens, you might want to be grateful that you found this out when you were a small percentage into the project, when you've spent just a small amount of your time, money and resources.
+This may not be pleasant.
+But when do you want to find out?
+You might be grateful that you found this out when you were a small percentage into the project.
+You've only spent a small amount of your time, money and resources.
+There's still time to change your mind, take account of the feedback and do some things differently.

 And having users object to your software, or even hate it, isn't actually the worst response they can give.
 The worst response is utter indifference.
 You show users your software and they really don't care.
 They don't like it, they don't not like it.
 They are just indifferent.
 This is the most difficult kind of feedback to deal with because it doesn't give the project any guidance about where to go next.
 But even such a non-response is useful earlier rather than later.
 Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
 Now, when you've spent less than a quarter of the time and money that you'd budgeted?
 Or later?

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky they will ask just one question - "When I can I have this?"
 And then, almost certainly, they will follow that up with "Could it do this?
 It would be really nice if also did this."
 This is what you're looking for from working software.
 You're looking for pull.
-You're looking for a way of prioritising the things that the software currently does and the things that the software could do that's based on actual value to the users (fruit) rather that superficial appeal to the internal sponsors and funders of a project (flowers).
+You're looking for a way of prioritising the things that the software currently does and the things that the software could do.
+And you want this based on actual value to the users (fruit) rather that superficial appeal to the internal sponsors and funders of a project (flowers).

-Once you've done this, once you've found something that users want that you think you're software can provide, you have moved a long way down the road of shifting a project from being impossible, to being possible.
+Once you've found something that users want that you think you're software can provide, you have moved a long way down the road of shifting a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
-By trying to get software out into the real world, you will probably have had people jump out from behind trees and tell you that you're not allowed to put software out into the real world.
-There people are now on the list of people that you have to please.
-By putting working software in front of users, if you're lucky you'll have created demand and expectation from them which it's obvious to you, you need to satisfy if this project is going to be a success.
+By trying to get software out into the real world, you will probably have had people jump out from behind trees.
+They will have told you that you're not allowed to put software out into the real world.
+These people are now on the list of people that you have to please.
+By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
+Now it's obvious to you, you need to satisfy some of these demands and expectations if this project is going to be a success.
 But at the same time.
 What about the people who got this project funded?
-And what about the people who funded it?
+And what about the people who actually funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
 People may not act to this well.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 And that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.